When Do Measures on the Space of Connections Support the Triad Operators of Loop Quantum Gravity?: Admissibility

 In the present section we are going to consider the following problem: Given a measure $\mu$ on $\gcon$, what are the conditions $\mu$ has to satisfy in order to allow for a representation of the $E_{S,f}$ on the Hilbert space $\mathcal{H}=L^2(\gcon, d\mu)$ by selfadjoint operators?

 Since the operators representing the $E_{S,f}$ will in general be unbounded, it is necessary to make the notion ``representation'' in the question formulated above a bit more precise by putting some requirement on the domains of the operators representing the $E_{S,f}$.
 In \cite{1} we have argued that a reasonable requirement is that the smooth cylindrical functions $\cyl^\infty$ be in those domains.
 Let us adopt this requirement and cite from \cite{1} a simple criterion for a measure $\mu$ to carry such a representation: \begin{prop} Let a positive measure $\mu$ on $\gcon$ be given.
-Then a necessary and sufficient condition for the existence of a representation of the $E_{S,f}$ on $\mathcal{H}=L^2(\gcon, d\mu)$ by symmetric operators with domains containing $\cyl^\infty$ is that for each surface $S$ and co-vector field $f$ on $S$ there exists a constant $C_{S,f}$ such that
+Then a necessary and sufficient condition for the existence of a representation of the $E_{S,f}$ on $\mathcal{H}=L^2(\gcon, d\mu)$ by symmetric operators with domains containing $\cyl^\infty$ is that derivations $X_{S,f}$ map differentiable cylindrical functions that are zero almost everywhere with respect to $\mu$ to functions that are again zero $\mu$-a.e.\ (condition (nul) of \cite{1}), that they extend to $\cyl^\infty$ as well-defined operators, and that for each surface $S$ and co-vector field $f$ on $S$ there exists a constant $C_{S,f}$ such that